Updating your graph safely

 2.3.2, etc.), and it must start with an equals sign (

 federation_version, Rover prints a warning and chooses a composition version according to this logic.
-This is dangerous!
+This could potentially cause failures.
 Rover might use a newer composition version than what your router supports, resulting in a supergraph schema that causes the router to fail on startup.

 You don't need to update any subgraph schema that doesn't use newly introduced Apollo Federation features.
 Different subgraph schemas can target different Federation versions as needed.
 Ultimately, your build pipeline determines which version of composition is actually used to create the supergraph schema.